 Believe it or not, Fortran is still in active development.
 On one hand, the Fortran Standard Committee is in charge of revising the language periodically.

 More importantly, there are interesting efforts to “resurrect” Fortran as a valid choice for new projects.

 At present, Fortran is lacking modern toolings like a build system and a package manager, a thriving open-source community, and a standard library.

-However, most of these issues are being addressed at the new Fortran-lang.org, a vendor-neutral community.
+Most of these issues are being addressed at the new Fortran-lang.org, a vendor-neutral community.
 There is even LFortran, an interactive compiler, under development, presently in the pre-alpha stage.
 See also the pre-print Toward Modern Fortran Tooling and a Thriving Developer Community by the same authors of these initiatives.

 The efforts for adapting Fortran into the internet era are extremely worthwhile.
 A good question is whether a sufficient number of Fortran developers will adopt the open-source culture required to make this work.

 There are still very valid reasons for the continued use of Fortran today, mostly in close relation to its existing codebase.

 However, you might have hinted that some or even all of the reasons for the continued use of Fortran can be challenged by some other languages.

 I fact, I actually believe that Julia will end up replacing Fortran for most new projects, even in Fortran’s HPC niche.
 You can read about this in my post: Will Julia replace Fortran for high-performance computing?.